-To constitute exposure, a person has to be less than 6 feet away from the COVID positive individual for more than 15 minutes.
-In our case, wearing a mask and being more than 6 feet away in a classroom setting would not be considered exposure.
+To constitute exposure, a person has to be less than 6 feet away from the COVID-positive individual for at least 15 minutes cumulatively over a 24-hour period.

 How does our internal contract tracing process interact with the state's process?

-Will COVID-positive individuals have to speak to both the Loyola Public Health Coordinator and the Louisiana Department of Health?
+Will COVID-positive individuals have to speak to both the Loyola Public Health Coordinators and the Louisiana Department of Health?

 If a student tests positive, will the other students in those classes be notified that there has been a positive test?

 People will be notified if they have been in close contact with someone who has tested positive.
 Close contact is defined as being within less than 6 feet away from the COVID-positive individual for at least 15 minutes cumulatively over a 24-hour period.

 What is the procedure if you are notified that you have been in close contact with someone with a positive test?

 An exposed student, faculty member, or staff member must quarantine for 14 days regardless of whether s/he has received a negative test.
 This is because the time from exposure to potential infection is 14 days.
 For example, a negative test on day 5 does not predict that infection will not develop on day 8.